nick10mc/WatchdogUpdater/README.md

 ```

 ### Installation:
-To install the WatchdogUpdater, simply execute the install.sh script located in the /home/$USER/WatchdogUpdater folder.
+To install the WatchdogUpdater, simply add owner permisions to and execute the install.sh script located in the /home/$USER/WatchdogUpdater folder.

 ### Usage:
 1. Open a terminal, and type in the following: watchdog